ValentinoAbate/Pokemon-Randomizer/readme.md

 Minor: this number will increment when a minor update happens

 Patch: this number will increment when a fix has been made to a released build.
 If the version has no patches, this number will be omitted (e.g 2.1 == unpatched, 2.1.8 == version 2.1 patch 8)

+# Install Instructions

+1: Download the ProceduralPokemonRandomizer.[version].zip file from the releases tab, and extract its contents to whatever directory you'd like.
+2: Double click on the ProceduralPokemonRandomizer.exe file in the extracted folder to start the application

 # Liscense